thornoar/smoothmanifold/documentation/main.typ

 - `maxlength` --- a parameter dependent on `maxsectionlength`, should not be set manually;
 - `inferlabels` --- the default value of the `inferlabels` parameter passed to `addsubset` @smooth-addsubset and its derivatives;
 - `addsubsets` --- the default value to pass to the `intersection` @smooth-intersection function and its derivatives;
-- `correct` --- whether non-clockwise paths should be reversed to clockwise.
-This value is passed as default in set operations with paths (see @sc-path-set);
 - `clip` --- the default value passed to the `addsubset` @smooth-addsubset, `addhole` @smooth-addhole, `movesubset` @smooth-movesubset and their derivatives, as the `clip` parameter;
 - `unit` --- whether to use unit coordinates (see @sc-smooth-unit).
 This is the default value of the `unit` parameter in all methods that accept it;
 - `setcenter` --- whether to automatically set the centers of various objects in various situations by calling `center` @path-center on their `contour`.